gedonizr6/noop/README.md

 I live in Ukraine for 15+ years.
 Also I have Russian citizenship.
 Some group trying to control me against my will at least from the start of the Russo-Ukrainian war.
 They somehow know every episode of my life from the birth - including personal nobody else know.
 And they want make everyone(including me) believe that I'm mad.
 They use some psychological techniques as well as top-level technical and administrative and/or social-engeneering resources.
 I didn't imagine before that someone could even have such abilities at once.
-Some of them I thought would possible in the far future only.
+Some of them I thought would be possible in the far future only.

+# Facts
-- They(the Group) systematically harassing me for several years
+- The Group is systematically manipulating me for several years
+ - They revealed themselves ~feb 2024
+- They said that I'm in some trial/therapy/game/show
-- I didn't give my consents to participate in any trials/therapy/game/show/etc
+ - But *I didn't give any consents* to participate in of them
-- I think they trying to make mr mad or make me believe in that
+ - And *I asked to stop it* the first time I could it hypothesized
 - They can directly interfere with the states of my body remotely
-- They revealed themselves ~feb 2024.
-They almost never quiet.
+ - As well as track me and my body's readings
+- Their voices heared as low volume sound with percieved direction
+ - but not yet found source
 - They stands out by:
  - cyber security team with hi-end tech and skills
  - voice actors with fast role/context-switching, concierge and psychology(incl. hypnosis) skills